 The author or co-authors of the selected paper receive/share a cash award in the amount of $1,000 in addition to a plaque and recognition at the annual APPAM Fall Research Conference.
 The selected paper also will be eligible for immediate review for publication in the Journal of Comparative Policy Analysis.
 There is no support available for the cost of travel to receive the award.
 The award will be offered on an annual basis but will not be made if suitable submissions are not received.

-Any research paper that includes comparative policy analysis and is accepted for presentation at the 2016 Fall Research Conference is eligible for consideration for the award.
+Should an award be presented this year, any research paper that includes comparative policy analysis and is accepted for presentation at the 2019 Fall Research Conference may be eligible for consideration for the award.
 Papers must be submitted through the regular proposal process.
-The selection committee will review all of the paper abstracts to identify eligible research, invite panel chairs to make nominations, and paper authors also may contact APPAM after the Fall Research Conference to indicate that they wish to have their papers reviewed by the committee.
+The selection committee will review all of the paper abstracts to identify eligible research and invite panel chairs to make nominations, and paper authors also may contact APPAM after the Fall Research Conference to indicate that they wish to have their papers reviewed by the committee.
 A Joint APPAM-ICPA-Forum Adjudication Committee identify further eligible papers, make the nominations and confirm the annual award.

 2016 Award Winner